afair/email_address/README.md

   * Tags are kept as they are important for the user.
   * Remove comments and any "bad parts".
   * International Domain Names (IDN) converted to punycode.

+**Relaxed**: Like conventional, but not strict about character order.
+If you find you are processing a lot of eccentric email addresses, this may be your format for the default provider.

 **Standard**: Follows the RFC specifications for email addresses.
 This keeps the "Bad Parts" as described later.